Closing an Award

 30 – 60 days prior to the end date of the award:

-- Determine if an extension will be needed, and if so, process the request.
+- Determine if an extension will be needed, and if so, send the request to your post-award specialist.

 - Monitor SAP reports for potential deficits.